gsominsk/ai-trading-tool/memory-bank/progress.md

 - **Next Priority**: The project is now prepared to begin the **Trading Engine Development** phase.

 [2025-08-06 19:24:00] - **Phase 1 (Foundation & Contracts) Completed**: Successfully established the project's foundational structure, including all necessary files, class skeletons (`OMS`, `TradingCycle`), and a comprehensive suite of contract tests.
 All tests passed, confirming the stability and correctness of the initial architecture.
 The project is now ready for Phase 2.

+[2025-08-06 19:35:00] - **Phase 2 (Core Logic) Completed**: Successfully implemented the core logic of the `TradingCycle`, including order status synchronization, stubbed AI interaction, and order placement orchestration.
+All unit tests for the new logic are passing, confirming the correctness of the implementation.
+The project is now ready for Phase 3.